 An Unexpected Comeback: A Turn for the Worst

-Later in the midst of the movie came that familiar sensation again, the thumping and the sensation of a skipped heart beat.
+Later amid the movie came that familiar sensation again, the thumping and the sensation of a skipped heartbeat.
 I anxiously waited for it to go away after a few seconds but it did not.
 It lasted for hours, days, weeks, and to my terror, months.

 I really was not eager to see a doctor.
 I was afraid something was wrong and was reluctant to have an electrocardiogram done.
 I kept telling myself, ''If I am still alive, this must not be something major."
 Yet I still imagined my heart doing this strenuous work and giving up on me one day.